|The following are questions often asked by individuals researching

 11. How many students are in each class?

 12. Why choose Integrated Touch Therapy, Inc., over other schools teaching this type of bodywork?

-Patricia Whalen-Shaw, MA, LMT, NCTMB, APP, and RCST has been teaching canine, feline and equine massage here at her farm for over 16 years.
+Patricia Whalen-Shaw, MS, LMT, BTCMB, APP, and RCST® has been teaching canine, feline and equine massage here at her farm since 1992.
 She is a pioneer in this area of bodywork, training thousands of students about massage technique for animals and how to apply these techniques while honoring the animal.
 At ITT, Inc., we teach intensive, hands-on classes.

 13. Will I be working on live animals?
 Can I bring my own?

 Yes, you will be working on live animals.
 We encourage students to bring their pets but if this is not possible, we have dogs, cats and horses here at the farm that volunteer their services.

 14. Do you help with job placement after completing the class?

 We do not help with job placement directly; however when someone calls from your area needing an animal massage practitioner, we give them your contact information if you have given us permission to do so.